Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Emirates Heritage Village experience and Sheikh Zayed Grand Mosque

-Abu Dhabi community pastimes: Falcon Hospital, Al Mina Fish market, and Gateway Art initiative
+Abu Dhabi community pastimes: Falcon Hospital, Al Mina Fish market, and Louvre Abu Dhabi

 Delve into Abu Dhabi’s many delights on your own

 Enjoy a free day to do last-minute shopping, lounge at one of the hotel’s palm-fringed pools, or do some more exploring.
-Art lovers won’t want to miss the Frank Gehry-designed Guggenheim Abu Dhabi, 450,000 square feet of international modern and contemporary art.
-If you are a luxury sports car fanatic, head to Ferrari World, a racetrack and theme park (with the world’s fastest roller coaster).
+If you’re a luxury sports car fanatic, head to Ferrari World, a racetrack and theme park (with the world’s fastest roller coaster).
 Your Adventure Leader can help you with plans.

 Depart Abu Dhabi for home, or commence optional Petra extension

-Depart hotel late evening to catch flight for your return home; or continue on to Jordan for your optional post-trip extension in Petra.
+This morning you’ll transfer to the airport for your return flight home; or continue on to Jordan for your optional post-trip extension in Petra.

 The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Adventure Leader or regional expert.